Day Trips from Asheville

 Distance from Asheville: 31 miles west of Asheville, about 35 minutes by car

-Population: 10,000
+Population: 10,500

-Tourism Information: Haywood County Tourism Development Authority, 44 N. Main St., Waynesville, 828-452-0152 or 800-334-9036, www.visitncsmokies.com
+Visitor Information: Haywood County Tourism Development Authority, 44 N. Main St., Waynesville, 828-452-0152 or 800-334-9036, www.visitncsmokies.com

-Waynesville is an engaging small town with a walkable downtown with brick sidewalks, many shops, galleries and eateries.
+Waynesville is an engaging quaint small town with a walkable downtown with brick sidewalks, many shops, galleries and eateries.
 It has drawn a sizeable number of retirees.

 Near the main downtown is Frog Level, which is trying to evolve into the town’s entertainment area.
 So far there’s not too much there beyond Frog Level Brewing Company (56 Commerce St., Waynesville, 828-254-5664, www.froglevelbrewing.com) and Panacea Coffee House Cafe (66 Commerce St., Waynesville, 828-452-6200, www.panaceacoffee.com).

-For overnight stays, Waynesville has more than a dozen B&Bs and inns.
-Among the best are Andon-Reid Inn (92 Daisy Ave., Waynesville, 828-452-3089 or 800-452-3089, www.andonreidinn.com), a 1902 house with five bedrooms about a mile from downtown; Yellow House on Plott Creek (89 Oakview Dr., Waynesville, 828-452-0991 or 800-563-1236, www.theyellowhouse.com), a lovely old house with 10 rooms and suites with beautiful grounds, in a rural area just outside Waynesville (the Plott hound, a coonhound by trade, is the state dog of North Carolina); Oak Hill on Love Lane (224 Love Lane, Waynesville, 828-456-7037, www.oakhillonlovelane.com), a 1900 home within strolling distance of downtown.
-You’ll generally pay around $130 to $250 a night at these little inns, breakfast included.
-The Swag Country Inn (2300 Swag Rd., Waynesville, 828-926-0430 or 800-789-7672, www.theswag.com) on 250 acres on a mountain top outside Waynesville adjoining the Great Smoky Mountains National Park, under new management has won national acclaim for its beautiful grounds, good food and rustically appealing lodging, but it comes at a price -- $700 to $1,200 a night double, including meals.
-The inn is open late April through November.
+For overnight stays, Waynesville has around a dozen B&Bs.
+Among the best are Andon-Reid Inn (92 Daisy Ave., Waynesville, 828-452-3089 or 800-452-3089, www.andonreidinn.com), a 1902 house with five bedrooms about a mile from down-town; Yellow House on Plott Creek (89 Oakview Dr., Waynesville, 828-452-0991 or 800-563-1236, www.theyellowhouse.com), a lovely old house with 10 rooms and suites with beautiful grounds, in a rural area just outside Waynesville (the Plott hound, a coonhound by trade, is the state dog of North Carolina).
+Oak Hill on Love Lane (224 Love Lane, Waynesville, 828-456-7037, www.oakhillonlovelane.com), a 1900 home within strolling distance of downtown.
+You’ll pay around $200 to $325 a night at these little inns, breakfast included, depending on the date and the room.

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.